linigoga/randProjects/README.md

-# randProjects
+# RandProjects
-This contain different notebooks for exploratory data analysis as well as machine and deep learning exercises and random projects
+This contain different notebooks for exploratory data analysis as well as machine and deep learning exercises and random projects that I just wanted to share.